 The Bachelor of Arts Degree in Biology

-The B.A. program allows students sufficient flexibility to explore their breadth of interests and still acquire an in-depth of knowledge of the sciences.
+The B.A. program allows students sufficient flexibility to explore a breadth of interests and still acquire an in-depth of knowledge of the sciences.
 Read degree requirements in the course catalog.

 The Bachelor of Science Degree in Biology

-The B.S. program is designed to meet the needs of students primarily interested in science and who intend to pursue graduate study and research in the biological sciences or careers in the health professions or other science related fields.
+The B.S. program is designed to meet the needs of students primarily interested in science and who intend to pursue graduate study and research in the biological sciences, careers in the health professions, or careers in other science related fields.
 Read degree requirements in the course catalog.

 Pre-graduate Preparation in Biology

 Both the B.A. and B.S. degree programs are acceptable for admission to graduate schools specializing in the biological sciences.
 Most graduate programs look more favorably on students who have a B.S. due to the more rigorous requirements of the degree.
-Students who are planning to pursue post-graduate education should consult with the pre-graduate school advisor as early as possible in their second year .
-For more information contact Dr. Charles R. Toth, pre-graduate school advisor, (401) 865-2015, email@example.com.
+Students who are planning to pursue post-graduate education should consult with the pre-graduate school advisor as early as possible in their second year.
+For more information, contact Dr. Charles Toth at (401) 865-2015 or at email@example.com.